mueller-stephan/cookiecutter-data-science/README.md

-# Cookiecutter Data Science
+# Cookiecutter for STATWORX Python Projects

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work following the STATWORX coding standards.
-This project was forked from [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science)_
+This project was forked from [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science)._

 ### Requirements to use the cookiecutter template:
 -----------